hardtware/DC2/README.md

 `/etc/hostname` and `/etc/hosts` files

 with the editor of your choice.
+Then restart `hostname` and `avahi` with

-Then run `sudo service hostname restart` *need to also restart the avahi service -- NOT SURE HOW TO DO THIS*
+`sudo service hostname restart`
+`sudo /etc/init.d/avahi-daemon restart`

 NOTE: Everwhere you see `dc2` below, change that to the new hostname you have given your DC2.